Since market indexes are widely recognized and followed, creating a fund that copied their performance was a win-win.

 Therefore, the expense ratio is recognized as the most important factor for choosing between similar funds.

-But it does not tell you what types of assets are in the fund(i.e. what is being bought and sold).
+This is a great way to select options based on reputation/management practices.
+But it doesn't tell you what types of assets are in the fund(s) (i.e. what you're buying).

 If you're thinking of using a leveraged and/or inverse fund, BE CAREFUL.
 You are buying a fund that tries to match the percent increase or decrease each day (verses the price movement from the previous days close).